sliweq/Msid_Project/README.md

-# Correlation of traffic collision and weather (MSiD project)
+# Predictions of traffic collision based on weather data (MSiD project)

-Welcome to my project on msid.
-I wanted to find correlation of traffic collisions and weather data in Poland in a specific year.
+Welcome to my project on MSID.
+The main goal of this project is to analyze traffic collisions, focusing on data from weekends, holidays, and various weather conditions.
+Additionally, the project aims to develop a predictive model to forecast traffic collisions, as well as the number of injuries and fatalities.

 ## Installation